timjbruce/reinvent_cvra_bootcamp/README.md

 Once you have confirmed that your DynamoDB Trip table contains trip data withg getRecentTrips.py, and initialized the Alexa Skills Kit CLI, issue the following command from your *work* directory to clone the CarGuru skill.
-This command will create a new directory called CarGuru:
+This command will create a new directory called CarGuru in the current directory:

 ```bash
 ask new --skill-name "CarGuru" --url https://github.com/dixonaws/CarGuru.git